practicalli/blog-cryogen/content/md/posts/practicalli-plans-for-spring-2022.md

 The plan is to migrate to the [tools.build approach](https://clojure.org/guides/tools_build) and adopt more tools using the `-T` execution option, both as installed tools and via user level aliases.

-* using tools with the `-T` execution option in [practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn)
-* adding `tools` directory to [practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn) with selected community tools that automatically install on first use
-* adopting tools.build `build.clj` configuration, with support from[seancorfield/build-clj](https://github.com/seancorfield/build-clj)
 * [production grade templates for deps-new](https://github.com/practicalli/clojure/issues/404), including dev tools, component services and deployment options - e.g. [practicalli/clojure-app-template](https://github.com/practicalli/clojure-app-template)
-* depricate the use of clj-new (although keep examples in place for using classic templates)
+* migrate to deps-new for project templates over clj-new (although keep examples in place for using classic templates)
+* adopting tools.build `build.clj` configuration
 * add tools.build examples and retro-fitting tools.build to existing project guides across all books (deprecating depstar)